-Tools required: 4 mm and 5 mm hex key, 13/16 wrench, torque wrench, wire stripper
+Tools required: 4 mm and 5 mm Allen wrenches (hex key), 13/16 wrench, torque wrench, wire stripper

 - 1. If already installed on the Tool Changer, remove the (2) M6 socket head cap screws securing the module to the Tool Changer and lift the module assembly off the Tool Changer body. - 2.
 Insert the customer supplied strain relief fitting (with lock nut) into the fitting plate. - 3.
-Orient the strain relief fitting as desired and tighten the (2) M8 set screws against the strain fitting's threads using a 4 mm hex key. - 4.
+Orient the strain relief fitting as desired and tighten the (2) M8 set screws against the strain fitting's threads using a 4 mm Allen wrench. - 4.
 Use an appropriate tool and tighten the strain relief lock nut to the front face of the fitting plate.
-(This will provide more fitting retention than the set screws alone).

-5. To access the inside of the housings remove the (6) M6 socket head screws securing the module cover to the mounting plate using a 5 mm hex key.
+(This will provide more fitting retention than the set screws alone). - 5.
+To access the inside of the housings remove the (6) M6 socket head screws securing the module cover to the mounting plate using a 5 mm Allen wrench.
 Remove the cover.